epigraphy-info/epigraphy-info/meeting_pages/workshop_8.md

 <a id="programme"></a>
 ## Programme

-You can see the latest online version of the complete programme [here](https://docs.google.com/document/d/1sufPp2pvixgvAaFsXFsaTr1tGufQy497/edit?usp=sharing&ouid=102160883083196605568&rtpof=true&sd=true){:target="_blank" rel="noopener"}.
+You can see and download the latest version of the complete programme [here](https://docs.google.com/document/d/1sufPp2pvixgvAaFsXFsaTr1tGufQy497/edit?usp=sharing&ouid=102160883083196605568&rtpof=true&sd=true){:target="_blank" rel="noopener"}.

 <a id="day1"></a>